How to Make Decisions to Mitigate Change Risk (Part 4)

 - Y axis: The risk’s projected impact on critical business services

-Organizations can use this framework to rapidly determine the best course of action to take when faced with a production environment risk.
+Organizations can use this framework to rapidly determine the best course of action when faced with a production environment risk.

 - Low likelihood, low impact risks can be accepted and largely ignored